acoshift/http-caching-guide/README.md

 ### ETag

-> ETag can be use for condition update resource, but not include in the article.
+> ETag can be use for conditional requests, but not include in this article.

 Like `Last-Modified` but ETag have more accurate.